TheRobBrennan/microsoft-parter-network/modules/Create serverless applications/README.md

 - Deploy an Azure Functions directly from Visual Studio to Azure
 - Manage Azure Function code

+Prerequisites:

+- Basic knowledge of Azure Functions
+- Experience developing solutions in Visual Studio or a similar integrated development environment

 ## Monitor GitHub events by using a webhook with Azure Functions

 [Monitor GitHub events by using a webhook with Azure Functions](https://docs.microsoft.com/en-us/learn/modules/monitor-github-events-with-a-function-triggered-by-a-webhook/) (~53 mins)